mantidproject/mantid/docs/source/concepts/Workspace.rst

 What are Workspaces?
 --------------------

-Workspaces are the nouns of Mantid (while :ref:`algorithms <algorithm>` are the verbs).
-Workspaces hold the data in Mantid.

-They come in several forms, but the most common by far is the :ref:`MatrixWorkspace <MatrixWorkspace>` which contains measured or derived data with associated errors.
+Workspaces store data that :ref:`algorithms <algorithm>` operate on.
+Workspaces are usually stored in-memory.
+An algorithm can manipulate a workspace in-place or create a new one as an output.

+Workspace is as loose term that encompases a range of possible data structures.
+The most common type of workspace by far is the
+:ref:`Matrix Workspace <MatrixWorkspace>` which contains measured (or derived) data with associated errors and an axis giving information about where the the measurement was made.
 Matrix Workspaces are typically created initially by executing one of Mantid's :ref:`Load<algm-Load>` algorithms, for example :ref:`LoadRaw <algm-LoadRaw>` or
-:ref:`LoadNexus <algm-LoadNexus>`,
+:ref:`LoadNexus <algm-LoadNexus>`

-or they are the output of algorithms which took a matrix workspace as input.
-In `MantidPlot <http://www.mantidproject.org/MantidPlot:_Help>`__ the data from the workspace can viewed as a table, and graphed in many ways.
+.. tip:: In `MantidPlot <http://www.mantidproject.org/MantidPlot:_Help>`__ the data from the workspaces can be graphically viewed, inspected, and plotted in many ways.

-Another form of workspace is the :ref:`TableWorkspace <Table Workspaces>`.
+Another common form of workspace is the :ref:`TableWorkspace <Table Workspaces>`.
 This stores data of (somewhat) arbitrary type in rows and columns, much like a spreadsheet.
 These typically are created as the output of certain specialized algorithms (e.g. curve fitting).

-In addition to data, workspaces hold a :ref:`workspace  history <Workspace-Workspace_History>`, which details the algorithms which have been run on this workspace.
+.. note:: In addition to data, workspaces hold a :ref:`workspace  history <Workspace-Workspace_History>`, which details the algorithms which have been run on this workspace.
+This means workspaces carry all the meta-information to fully recreate themeselves.

-In software engineering terms, the 'abstract' concept of a workspace is an 'interface', in that it defines common properties that are implemented by various 'concrete' workspaces.
-Interaction with workspaces is typically through an interface.
-The concrete workspaces themselves are loaded in via Mantid's :ref:`plugin <plugin>` mechanism and are created using the Workspace Factory.

-Example Workspaces
+Workspaces Types
 ------------------

--  :ref:`MatrixWorkspace <MatrixWorkspace>` - A base class that contains
+-  :ref:`Matrix Workspace <MatrixWorkspace>` - A base catagory for 2D measurement data.
+The following are sorts of Matrix Workspace:
-   among others:

    -  :ref:`Workspace2D <Workspace2D>` - A workspace for holding two
-      dimensional data in memory, this is the most commonly used workspace.
+      dimensional histogram data in memory, this is the most commonly used workspace.
    -  :ref:`EventWorkspace <EventWorkspace>` - A workspace that retains the
       individual neutron event data.